openshift/enhancements/enhancements/installer/kubevirt-ipi.md

 3. Bootstrap

     The bootstrap VM has a huge Ignition config set using terraform as secrets and is visible\
-as secrets on the infra OpenShift. kubevirt boots that VM with that content as ConfigDrive and the bootstraping begins when the `bootkube.service` systemd service starts.\
+as secrets on the infra OpenShift.
+KubeVirt boots that VM with that content as ConfigDrive and the bootstraping begins when the `bootkube.service` systemd service starts.\

     This process described more thoroughly in the [installer overview document][https://github.com/OpenShift/installer/blob/37b99d8c9a3878bac7e8a94b6b0113fad6ffb77a/docs/user/overview.md#cluster-installation-process]